 First Friday Devotion

-Volunteers help set up and organize the First Friday Devotion in the church for prayer and quiet time.
-Contact
+Volunteers help set up and organize the First Friday Devotion which occurs in the church at 8:00 pm.
+Contact Mike Alley

 Funeral Reception Ministry